Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Improvement: updated .htaccess redirect comment
 * New: add installation helper
 * Improvement: is_writable check in Let's Encrypt
+* Improvement: Catch not set subject alternative and common names in cert

 = 5.2.3 =
 * Bumped tested up to 5.9